Everything You Need to Know About SEC Complaints and Filing Them

 In recent decades, the United States' economy has shifted from manufacturing to a financial concentration.
 Americans are investing in the stock market and utilizing it as a vehicle to save for significant purchases, education, and other life's high costs more than ever before.
 Because of this economic transition, the Securities and Exchange Commission's (SEC) activities are more vital than ever.

 The SEC's objective is to safeguard investors and to keep markets fair and orderly.
-One of the numerous ways the SEC works toward its aims is by allowing investors to report fraud and other wrongdoing by investment professionals.
-In the United States, investment and securities fraud is a big problem.
+One of the numerous ways the SEC works toward its aims is by allowing investors to In the United States, investment and securities fraud is a big problem.
 According to research referenced by the Stanford Center for Longevity, around 14% of Americans have been victims of financial fraud.